Ever Vigilant Against EHV – Equine Herpes Virus

 - If EHM is present on a farm, then the risk of developing EHM to other horses at that farm is greatly increased.
 Stringent quarantine and biosecurity procedures must be implemented immediately.

 - Treatment of horses with clinical neurological disease (EHM) is largely supportive – the use of anti-viral drugs is not known to be of value at this stage.
-Use of anti-inflammatory drugs is recommended: flunixin meglumine (0.5 to 1 mg/kg, IV, q 24 hours).
+The use of anti-inflammatory drugs is recommended: flunixin meglumine (0.5 to 1 mg/kg, IV, q 24 hours).

 - For horses on the farm that develop fever, test EHV-1 positive, or have a high risk of exposure, anti-viral drugs may decrease the chance of developing EHM.